RLacer/18-Nosql-Homewowrk-workout-tracker/README.md

  ## Installation:
- * There is currently no installation available and must be accessed via heroku.
+ * There is currently no installation available and must be accessed via heroku, visit the  link in the link  section of this readme file.

  ### Author:
   Rebecca Lacer